kw7oe/kw7oe.github.io/content/posts/deploying-elixir-phoenix-release-to-production.md

 the following error:

 ```
-Protocol 'inet_tcp': the name appname@hostname seems to be in use by another Erlang node
+Protocol 'inet_tcp': the name app@hostname seems to be in use by another Erlang node
 ```

 To overcome this issue, we need to either:

 - Repeatedly try to start the application until there is no error faced.
 - Or, ensure that the application is stopped before we run the start command.
+- Or, use the `restart` command instead.

 ## Replacing old release with new release will cause `bin/app` command not working expectedly
 That's not the only thing we need to overcome.
-Another tricky one would be, if we were extract our new release tarball, which then replace our old release, `bin/app stop` would not work as expected at the time of writing (11th July, 2020).
+Another tricky one would be, if we were extract our new release tarball, which then replace our old release, `bin/app pid` would not work as expected at the time of writing (11th July, 2020).
 You'll get the following error
 instead: